For a relatively small country, Costa Rica punches above its weight with a good selection of philatelic resources.

-Mexico is blessed with a good selection of specialized philatelic publications but the one I refer to most is A Catalogue of the Stamps of Mexico 1856-1910 (EN) by Nicholas Follansbee is the standard reference work.
+Mexico is blessed with a good selection of specialized philatelic publications but the one I refer to most is A Catalogue of the Stamps of Mexico 1856-1910 (EN) by Nicholas Follansbee.
 Now in its fourth edition, the current version was published in 2015.

 The discussion forum at www.meximail.org (EN) is a good source of information.
 Coverage of the 1856-1861 issues is explored at www.mexico.ameridane.net (EN) as are the ‘eagle’ issues at www.eagles.ameridane.net (EN).

 Information on the Nicaragua Study Group is hosted at www.bio-nica.info (EN).
 The group produces an excellent journal, Nicarao (EN) with a superb index for rapid data look up.
 The index is frequently updated and also cross references with The Mainsheet and the Central American Newsletter.
 Back issues are available digitally.
 Contact Michael Schreiber at firstname.lastname@example.org

 The Colombia-Panama Philatelic Study Group (EN), more commonly known as COPAPHIL, produces a quarterly journal, COPACARTA for members.

 In Panama itself, there is also ASOFILPA (The Philatelic Association of Panama) (ES).

-COPAPHIL distributes The Stamps of Panama 1878-2010: Vital Statistics by Federico Brid (EN).
-The latest edition is 2014 and includes a lot of useful data including print numbers.
+COPAPHIL did distribute The Stamps of Panama 1878-2010: Vital Statistics by Federico Brid (EN) but it is now out of print.

 www.icollectpanama.com (EN) is a useful resource for the early issues.